-The Intercultural Education and Dialogue Initiative is named in honor of the late Monsignor William A Kerr who dedicated the last 17 years of his life to the expansion of educational opportunities for underprivileged youth around the world and to the creation of a vibrant international dialogue at Florida State University.
+The Intercultural Education and Dialogue Initiative was established at Florida State University in 2009 to honor the late Monsignor William A Kerr.
+Father Kerr dedicated the last two devades of his life to the expansion of educational opportunities for underprivileged youth around the world, and to the creation of a vibrant international dialogue among people of different nationalities, ethnicities and religions.

 Following Msgr.
 Kerr’s example, the Initiative’s mission is to advance international and interfaith understanding and to promote the peaceful resolution of conflicts.
 It does so through the: